≪ Go to our review of Four Season Tents

 Cons: Not as comfortable as other mostly heavier models, zippers are small and slightly harder to grab

 The Hilleberg Jannu is the panacea for the worst conditions imaginable while mountaineering and alpine climbing.
 Due to its fast setup, bombproof storm protection, and slightly lower than average weight, (7 lb.
 1 oz), the Jannu is our highest rated self-supporting dome tent.
-We highly recommend it for high altitude alpine climbing and general mountaineering; however, it is considerably less comfortable to hangout in than the Mountain Hardwear Trango 2 and is roughly $285 more expensive.
+We highly recommend it for high altitude alpine climbing and general mountaineering; however, it is considerably less comfortable to hang out in than the Mountain Hardwear Trango 2 and is over $300 more expensive.
 We feel the additional cost and decreased comfort is worthwhile if you need world-class strength for base camping or high altitude technical climbing.

 If base camping is your primary objective, consider the Hilleberg Tarra, Trango 2, or The North Face Mountain 25, which all have two doors.

 RELATED REVIEW: The Best Four Season Tents of 2017

 Our Analysis and Hands-on Test Results